marshineer/DataCamp-Project-Solutions-Python/A Visual History of Nobel Prize Winners/README.md

 A statistical analysis of Nobel Prize winners and the associated demographic trends.

 ## Contribution
-Added a curve showing the average life expectancy to the age of Nobel laureates plots.
+Added a curve showing the average life expectancy to the age of Nobel laureates plots (data from https://www.lifetable.de/).
 The project is mainly undertaken to pracitce using git in a more systematic manner.

 ## Setup
 Python version 3.9.7